We Love Guest Posts - Don't You?

 As the sun sets on our first evening together, magic always begins to sizzle in the air.

-This past November, a group of kindred spirits gathered in the Reed House for five days of writing, photography, and playing with paper and glue and color at the Water Your Soul Retreat.
+This past November, a group of kindred spirits gathered in the Reed House for five days of writing, photography, and playing with paper and glue and colour at the Water Your Soul Retreat.
 As the days unfolded, we laughed and even danced and began to whisper aloud the dreams we have for ourselves as we took walks along the beach tucking rocks and sand dollars into our pockets.
 As the storms rolled in across the sea, we wrote poetry and tucked in for a night of crocheting and stories.

 There’s a special feeling in this beautiful home along the sand, and as it rained each day while the sea danced outside the huge windows, we couldn’t help but feel like our souls truly were getting watered.